Our History Unveiled

 In the spring of 1815, as England’s Regency era was in full bloom, a distinctive assembly of intellectuals, artists, and aristocrats converged in the heart of Scotland.
 Bound by a mutual interest in the esoteric, they formed a clandestine society known as the Friends of Autumn under the aegis of Sir Walter Scott.

-The society soon found its first home beneath Scott's Abbotsford House, a place alive with whispers of ancient knowledge, where members could delve into arcane texts, practice divination, and conduct rituals to commune with the spirit world.
+The society soon found its first home beneath Scott's Abbotsford House, a library overflowing with ancient knowledge, where members could delve into the arcane, practice divination, and commune with the spirit world.

 1878–1889